Opinion Exchange Dynamics: The DeGroot model

 \subsection{Degroot with cheaters and bribes}

 A cheater is an agent who plays a fixed action. \begin{itemize} \item {\bf Exercise.} Consider the DeGroot model with a single cheater who picks some fixed action.
 What does the process converge to? \item {\bf Exercise.} Consider the DeGroot model with $k$ cheaters, each with some (perhaps different) fixed action.
-What does the model converge to? \item {\bf Research problem.} Consider the following zero sum game. $A$ and $B$ are two companies.
+What does the model converge to? \item {\bf Research problem.} Consider the following zero sum game.\footnote{We do not formally define games here.
+A good introduction is Osborne and Rubinstein's textbook~\cite{osborne1994course}.} $A$ and $B$ are two companies.
 Each company's strategy is a choice of $k$ cheaters (cheaters chosen by both play honestly), for whom the company can choose a fixed value in $[0,1]$.
 The utility of company $A$ is the sum of the players' limit actions, and the utility of company $B$ is minus the utility of $A$.
 What are the equilibria of this game? \end{itemize}